logo

 People, health and safety

 • One full time permanent staff member is employed.
+Plus some contract labour is used for additional R & M and relief milking.

 • The farm meets industry best practice for health, safety and employment protocols.
 Registers and documents for OSH and onsite inductions are maintained and regularly updated.